 1. TOPELEK – Best Hot Glue Gun For Styrofoam

-Next up we have this hot glue gun and he was from Amazon.
-It was kind of a random purchase.
+Next up, we have this hot glue gun, and he was from Amazon.
+It was a random purchase.
 I’ve never heard of them before.

-But it actually came with a bunch of glue sticks in the box, so you get more value for your money.
+But it came with a bunch of glue sticks in the box, so you get more value for your money.

 Good Random Purchase?

-I plugged it in and it honestly took like a minute to heat up, so little random Amazon purchase is off to a really good start, so let’s put him through the test.
+I plugged it in, and it honestly took like a minute to heat up, so little random Amazon purchase is off to a perfect start, so let’s put him through the test.

 It comes out pretty.
 Well.
-It’s just very like, you know what it works.
-I was gonna complain about something, but really (!) it works.
+It’s just very like, and you know what it works.
+I was going to complain about something, but really (!) it works.

-So I’d say four stars next we’re gonna see the dry time on this one since it heat it up so quick.
+So I’d say four stars.
+Next, we’re going to see a hard time on this one since it heats it so quickly.

-I don’t know what that means for how quickly it’s gonna dry, but we’re gonna find out.
-Okay, let’s check dry time.
+I don’t know what that means for how quickly it’s going to dry, but we’re going to find out.
+Okay, let’s check a hard time.
 It’s dry 2 minutes and 15 seconds.
-That’s pretty good pretty good dang.
+That’s pretty good dang.

-The flow is not really good but this hot glue for styrofoam can work with this kind of surface.
-The cord here has this little protection that kind of makes it turn easier.
+The flow is not good, but this hot glue for styrofoam can work with this kind of surface.
+The cord here has this little protection that kind of makes it turns easier.

 And I think these things make your cord last longer that they don’t get broken or damaged as easily.
 Which is great; it might last a little bit longer and something else.

 2. Loctite Power Grab Ultimate Construction Adhesive – Best Glue for Attaching Styrofoam to Multiple Materials